Is the leader of the opposition allowed to debate in parliament?

 If the Prime Minister makes a speech to the House, the Leader of the Opposition usually has the right of reply, which means being given equal time to speak on the issue.

-A man wearing a suit and tie standing and speaking in a green room.
-Men and women in suits sit watching in seats behind him.
+A man standing and speaking in a green room.
+His hands are placed on an ornate box.
+Men and women sit watching him.

-The Leader of the Opposition speaking at the Despatch Box in the House of Representatives.
+The Leader of the Opposition in the House of Representatives.

 DPS Auspic

-The Leader of the Opposition speaking at the Despatch Box in the House of Representatives.
+The Leader of the Opposition in the House of Representatives.

-A man wearing a suit and tie standing and speaking in a green room.
-Men and women in suits sit watching in seats behind him.
+A man standing and speaking in a green room.
+His hands are placed on an ornate box.
+Men and women sit watching him.

 DPS Auspic